National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

         end                                         as event_animal
         ,o.observation_date
         ,p.covid_date
+        -- Calculate the days between the event and the subsequent covid dx.
         ,datediff(p.covid_date, o.observation_date) as dx_days_before_covid
+        -- Within a pt, create a reverse sequence of ...4, 3, 2, & 1.
+        --   The "1" will be the most recent event before the covid dx.
         ,row_number() over (partition by p.person_id order by o.observation_date desc) as index_within_pt_rev
       FROM patient_ll p
-        inner join observation o on p.person_id = o.person_id
+        -- Take only the patients with a relevant concept id. inner join observation o on p.person_id = o.person_id WHERE
-      WHERE
-        o.observation_date < p.covid_date
+        -- Take only events that occur before the covid dx. o.observation_date < p.covid_date
         and
+        -- This block is typically replaced by a reference to a concept set.
-        o.observation_concept_id in (
+        --   Concept sets were covered in Session 2. o.observation_concept_id in (
           4314094,
           4314097
         )
     )

+    -- Take only the relevant columns.
+    --   Take only the event immediately before the covid dx.
     SELECT
       observation_id
       ,person_id